tududes/rpc-load-balancer/README.md

 ## Overview

-The `update_endpoints.py` script automates the management of RPC fullnodes by dynamically updating the `nginx` configuration.
+The Makefile and accompanying scripts automate the testing of RPC fullnodes by dynamically updating the `nginx` configuration.
 This ensures only the top-performing nodes are used for proxying.

 ### How It Works:
 1. Reads fullnode entries from `endpoints.txt` and JSON endpoint and combines them.